sid5432/pypdx/README.rst

 As mentioned above, the program allows you to extract the data into a SQLite3 database or a PostgreSQL database.
 The former is less trouble to set up, as it is file-based.
 The program will in fact create the SQLite3 database file for you (as well as create the tables).
-However the SQLite3 database does not have all the features of a full-blown relational database such as PostgreSQL.
-In particular, although the foreign key constraint is observed, the “*on delete cascade*” and “*on update cascade*” requirements are not enforced (i.e., in PostgreSQL, if you remove an Item, all the associated BOM links, attachments, and approved manufacturer records will be automatically removed by the database.
-This is not the case with the SQLite3 database, as of this writing).

 For using this in a PostgreSQL database, the program **pypdx** will create the tables for you if they do not already exist, but it assumes